 - Serum free light chains (FLC).
 This test measures the amount of free light chains in the blood.
-Even in normal circumstances (and for unknown reasons), plasma cells produce an excess of light chains compared to heavy chains and there is usually a small amount of light chains that do not become incorporated into intact immunoglobulins.
+Even in normal circumstances (and for unknown reasons), plasma cells produce an excess of light chains compared to heavy chains, and there is usually a small amount of light chains that do not become incorporated into intact immunoglobulins.
 These remain as free light chains and are released into the bloodstream.
-Most patients with multiple myeloma produce increased amounts of either kappa or lambda free light chains, which can be measured in blood.
-Consequently, the ratio of kappa to lambda light chains is abnormal in most patients and is a sensitive indicator for this disease.
-This test may be used to monitor progression and/or treatment.
+Most people with multiple myeloma produce increased amounts of either kappa or lambda free light chains, which can be measured in blood.
+Consequently, the ratio of kappa to lambda light chains is abnormal in most people and is a sensitive indicator for this disease.
+This test is used to monitor progression and/or treatment.

-- Quantitative Immunoglobulins.
+- Quantitative immunoglobulins.
 Each of these tests measures amounts of a different type of immunoglobulin, or antibody, in the blood.
 The multiple myeloma protein will be an IgG, IgA or, rarely, an IgD or IgE immunoglobulin.
-Patients with a monoclonal IgM immunoglobulin may have a related but different disease (Waldenstrom’s macroglobulinemia).
+People with a monoclonal IgM immunoglobulin may have a related but different disease (Waldenstrom macroglobulinemia).
 IgG, IgA, and IgM may be ordered to help diagnose multiple myeloma and to monitor the course of the disease and its effect on the production of normal immunoglobulins.
 Note that the test does not differentiate abnormal immunoglobulin produced by myeloma cells and the non-tumor immunoglobulin of the same type produced by normal plasma cells.

 - Bone marrow aspiration and biopsy.
 Multiple myeloma is a disease of the bone marrow.
-Patients usually require a bone marrow evaluation to confirm the diagnosis, evaluate how many malignant plasma cells are present in the marrow, and to what degree they have affected the production of normal WBCs, RBCs, and platelets.
+People usually require a bone marrow evaluation to confirm the diagnosis, evaluate how many malignant plasma cells are present in the marrow, and determine to what degree they have affected the production of normal white blood cells, red blood cells, and platelets.